ralexand56/CenterFieldCoffee/CenterFieldCoffee/README.md

 ```
 dotnet run
 ```
+<i>Addendum</i> I added a simple ui for adding and deleting stores.
+I placed the code in the client folder and it can be run by running npm install followed by npm run dev.
+The server code must be run first.
 ## The application uses .NetCore controllers for the api endpoints and code first EntityFramework classes backed by a sqllite database.
 The first time the application runs the database is seeded using the following function:

 ```